 • JOHN LENNON,

-The White Album proved to be the toe-test for each members solo careers.
-John perfects his piano ballad anthems, raw rockers, political broadsides, and vulnerable confessions right here.
+In the spirit of The White Album, John perfects his piano ballad anthems, raw rockers, political broadsides, and vulnerable confessions right here.

 • PAUL AND LINDA McCARTNEY,